nahteoh/pystran/README.md

 - SciPy
 - Matplotlib

-Optionally:

-- pdoc3 (if documentation is desired)

 These requirements can be easily satisfied by running the examples in the [Spyder](docs/spyder/spyder.md) IDE.

+Optionally, if documentation is desired:

+- sphinx

+More details about the generation of the documentation are [here](docs/make_docs.md).

 ## Running